The Bank of America content in this post was last updated on 03.20.2020

 Give yourself a long booking runway

 It’s important to book international travel at least a month ahead of time to get the best ticket prices.
 Start looking for flights as soon as you have an idea of when you want to travel.
 You can use an app like Hopper to keep track of flight deals for your desired destination.

 Make sure you’re taking advantage of mileage loyalty programs and travel rewards cards to get the most out of your flight.
 You may want to check out a card like the Alaska Airlines Visa Signature® credit card.
-Alaska and their partners fly to over 900 destinations worldwide, and you’ll get 40,000 bonus miles if you spend $2,000 within the first 90 days of opening the account.
+Alaska and their partners fly to over 800 destinations worldwide, and for a limited time you’ll get a $100 statement credit, Alaska’s famous Companion Fare from $121 ($99 plus taxes and fees from $22) and 40,000 bonus miles if you spend $2,000 within the first 90 days of opening the account.

 Be selective about lodging

 Your flights are booked and now it’s time to find a place to stay.
 Look for lodging that’s in or near the city center so you can walk to places of interest.
 A great way to find affordable places abroad is through Airbnb.
 A perk of using Airbnb is that you will likely have a local connection who can help you find your way around, or at least make suggestions for things to do.

 A great card to use for booking your Airbnb is the Barclaycard Arrival Plus® World Elite Mastercard®.
 This card offers two rewards miles per dollar spent on all purchases with no foreign transaction fees.
 Not to mention the hefty sign up bonus of 70,000 miles after spending $5,000 within the first 90 days of opening your account.